-(10) EMPLOYES. (a) The board may determine the qualifications of all persons in its emrloy who are eligible to membership in the teachers retirement fund established and maintained in the city.
+(10) EMPLOYES. (a) The board may determine the qualifications of all persons in its employ who are eligible to membership in the teachers retirement fund established and maintained in the city.

 (b) Subject to ss.
-63.18 to 63.53 when applicable, the board may employ and determine the qualifications, duties and compensation of such other persons as are required in the operation and management of the bers of such system.
+63.18 to 63.53 when applicable, the board may employ and determine the qualifications, duties and compensation of such other persons as are required in the operation and management of the schools.

-(11) Bonded Officers and Employes.
-The board may require any officer or employe of the board to give security for the faithful performance of his duties in such form and amount as the board determines, and may require at any time additional bonds and sureties of any officer or employe.
+(11) BONDED OFFICERS AND EMPLOYES.
+The board may require any officer or employe of the board to give security for the faithful performance of his duties in such form and amount as the board determines, and may require at any

 (12) EMPLOYER CONTRIBUTION.
-The board may make as the employer agency the contributions to the city retirement system payable under chapter 396, laws of 1937, in respect to its employes who are mem-
+The board may make as the employer agency the contributions to the city retirement system payable under chapter 396, laws of 1937, in respect to its employes who are members of such system.

-(13) Exchange Teachers.
+(13) EXCHANGE TEACHERS.
 The board may make an agreement with the managing body of the schools in any city or school district in the United States or another country for the exchange of one of the board's teachers for a teacher of such other city or school district for a period not exceeding one school year.
 The board shall determine the qualifications and compensation of the teacher rendering service under the agreement in the schools under its jurisdiction, who shall be counted as a regular teacher in the city in the computation of state and county school aids.
 The agreement shall state:

-(a) The manner and by whom the salaries of such exchange

-teachers shall be paid.
+(a) The manner and by whom the salaries of such exchange teachers shall be paid